hilmanzhy/wazuh/src/shared_modules/content_manager/README.md

 > For simplicity, only the usage case-related configurations are shown.

-The configuration above will make the Content Manager launch each `10` seconds an orchestration that will download the content snapshot from the Wazuh CTI API (context: `test_context`, consumer: `test_consumer`).
+The configuration above will make the Content Manager launch each `10` seconds an orchestration that will download the content snapshot from the Verprotect CTI API (context: `test_context`, consumer: `test_consumer`).
 The Content Manager will decompress the snapshot and store its content into the output folder `/tmp/output_folder`.

 ```bash
 # ./content_manager_test_tool